epam/ember-risk-sample/README.md

 ## Sample Risk Rule

-This project illustrates how to build, test, debug, and deploy custom Risk Rule for Deltix Execution Server.
+This project illustrates how to build, test, debug, and deploy custom Risk Rule for Deltix Execution Server (Ember).
 This archive contains IntelliJ/IDEA project and Gradle build files for MaxQuantity sample risk rule.

 ### Build